sirkon/ldetool/PERFORMANCE.md

 user	0m7.700s
 sys	0m0.816s
 ```
 Quite fast, you see.
-Still, the dataset is nearly ideal for Ragel but it wasn't enough beat LDE.
-The LDE on the other hand just destroys Ragel for longer lookups.
+Still, the dataset is nearly ideal for Ragel, but it wasn't enough to beat LDE.
+And the LDE just destroys Ragel for longer lookups - it is basically immune to extended range and rather limits with
+memory bandwidth.